 Recurrence of the tumor is the most serious complication of surgical treatment.
 Other potential complications include:

-- Rarely, fracture of the bone through the treated area
+- Rarely, fracture or collapse of the bone through the treated area

-Your outcome after treatment will depend on a number of factors, including:
+Your or your child's outcome after treatment will depend on a number of factors, including:

 - The size and location of the tumor